argoproject/Argo/docs/users/plugins.rst

 - `TinyMCE Advanced <https://wordpress.org/plugins/tinymce-advanced/>`_ - Enables advanced features and plugins in TinyMCE, the visual editor in WordPress.
 - `WP DS NPR API <https://github.com/npr/WP-DS-NPR-API>`_ - A collection of tools for reusing content from NPR.org supplied by NPR Digital Services.

-`Premium plugins <http://premium.wpmudev.org/projects/category/plugins/>`_ we've bought a site license for for INN member sites:
+`Premium plugins <http://premium.wpmudev.org/projects/category/plugins/>`_ we've bought a site license for INN member sites:

 - `Business Directory Plugin <https://wordpress.org/plugins/business-directory-plugin/>`_ - Provides the ability to maintain a free or paid business directory on your WordPress powered site.
 We also have a license for the Paypal Gateway Module.
 - `Gravity Forms <https://wordpress.org/plugins/gravity-forms-addons/>`_ - Easily create web forms and manage form entries within the WordPress admin.
 We also have a license for the Gravity Forms PayPal Add-On.